jtspencer-lab/med-reader/README.md

-# MedDocReader - Exporation of coding with Visual Code and Copilot
+# Document Signup Reader - Exploration of coding with Visual Code and Copilot

-A  Python application for processing  documents using Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.
+A  Python application for processing signup documents and utilizing Azure Form Recognizer, spaCy NLP, and PostgreSQL database with a web interface for review.

 ## Features